 With a number of fine dining restaurants in Bath, deciding where to celebrate that special birthday or book a romantic dinner can be overwhelming.
 That’s why we’ve taken a closer look at 5 of our favourite places to wine and dine, whatever the occasion.
+Although for something a little different, how about one of our food tours in Bath instead?

 The historical city of Bath is often associated as being somewhere quintessentially British.
 However, having become famous around the world for its Roman Baths and literary heritage, needless to say, influences go far beyond the UK.